suhasaggarwal/rainbow/README.md

 Extract data from PRISM weather rasters (daily/monthly/annual)

 This R package is for extracting daily, monthly, and annual climate data from the proprietary version of the **Parameter Regression on Independent Slopes** or **PRISM** climate raster data set for the coterminous United States (Daly et al. 2002).
 The [PRISM Climate Group](https://prism.oregonstate.edu) is based at Oregon State University.
 Extractions can be for specific dates or a user-defined temporal window preceding and including each date.
+The package is especially useful for working with the proprietary version of the data set.

 <img align="right" src="prism.png" height="190"/>